elenderg/PAL-1000/instruções de compilação.md

 `To compile a directory (compile the bodies of the routines):` `If the compiler's abort flag is set, exit.`
-`Show status "Compiling...".`
+`Show status "_Compiling...".`
 `Start the compiling routine bodies timer.`
 `Compile the bodies of the routines.`
 `Stop the compiling routine bodies timer.`

 `To compile the bodies of the routines:`
-`Compile the body of the routine called "initialize before run".` `Compile the body of the routine called "run".` `Compile the body of the routine called "finalize after run".`
+`Compile the body of the routine called "_initialize before run".` `Compile the body of the routine called "_run".` `Compile the body of the routine called "_finalize after run".`

 `To compile the body of the routine called a string:` `If the compiler's abort flag is set, exit.`
-`Find a routine given the string and the routine index.` `If the routine is nil, abort with "I need a routine to '" then the string then "'."; exit.` `Compile the body of the routine.`
+`Find a routine given the string and the routine index.` `If the routine is nil, abort with "_I need a routine to '_" then the string then "_'."; exit.` `Compile the body of the routine.`

-Note that we're not just looping thorough the routines in the order we found them; rather, we're starting with the Noodle's "initialize before run" routine (and anyone he calls), then we move on to the programmer's "run" routine (and whomever he calls), and lastly we compile the Noodle's "finalize after run" routine (and his helpers, if any).
+Note that we're not just looping thorough the routines in the order we found them; rather, we're starting with the Noodle's "_initialize before run_" routine (and anyone he calls), then we move on to the programmer's "_run_" routine (and whomever he calls), and lastly we compile the Noodle's "_finalize after run_" routine (and his helpers, if any).
 This is how we avoid compiling the bodies of routines that never get called.

 171. This is the top-level routine-body compiler: